 Friction welding is not a one-size-fits-all process — that’s what makes it such a versatile joining method.
 It’s just as effective for joining components that you can fit in the palm of your hand as it is for joining parts that require a crane to move from one place to another.

-With such multifaceted capabilities, it should be no surprise that friction welding comes in a lot of different forms.
+With such multifaceted capabilities, it should come as no surprise that friction welding comes in many forms.

-The purpose of this article is to explain which friction welding technology would be most effective for your aerospace or astrospace application.
+The purpose of this article is to explain which friction welding technology would be most effective for your aerospace application.

-Before we break down each individual friction welding technology, let’s talk about some of the advantages of MTI’s friction welding process as a whole.
+Before we break down each of MTI’s advanced friction welding technologies, let’s talk about some of the advantages of friction welding as a whole.

 Friction welding is a more controllable and repeatable process compared to fusion welding.
-It allows us to control the inputs to achieve consistent results in metallurgy.
+It allows us to control the inputs to achieve consistent metallurgical results.

 Another major advantage of friction welding is the ability to utilize bimetallics.
-This, among many things, leads to a cost savings and stronger joints for most applications.
+This, among many things, leads to cost savings and stronger joints for most aerospace applications.

-Also, MTI is Nadcap and AS9100-certified, meaning all parts and machines we produce are held to extremely strict quality and safety standards set by industries surrounding air and space travel.
+Additionally, MTI is Nadcap and AS9100-certified.
+As one of the top aerospace friction welding service providers, we offer friction welding machines that adhere to strict quality and safety standards set by industries surrounding air and space travel.

-Now, let’s look at each technology and what it has to offer.
+Now, let’s look at each technology and what it has to offer in the aerospace industry.

-The oldest form of friction welding, Rotary Friction Welding, is a solid-state process in which one part is rotated at a high speed and is pressed against another part that is held stationary.
-The resulting friction heats the parts, causing them to forge together.
+The oldest form of friction welding, Rotary Friction Welding, is a solid-state process in which one part is rotated at high speed while pressed against a stationary part.
+The resulting friction heats the parts, causing them to forge together with great weld durability.

-Rotary is accomplished through either a Direct Drive or Inertia process.
-In Direct Drive, the rotating component is accelerated to a desired weld speed using an electric motor.
+Rotary Friction Welding is accomplished through either a Direct Drive or Inertia process.
+In a Direct Drive friction welding machine, the rotating component is accelerated to a desired weld speed using an electric motor.

 With Inertia friction welding, the motor spins a flywheel up to speed before disengaging, storing the energy needed for welding as kinetic energy.

-In both cases, force is applied between the rotating and stationary components in order to convert this energy to heat using friction.
+In both cases, force is applied between the rotating and stationary components to convert this energy to heat using friction.

-MTI has joined lots of different parts for the aerospace and astrospace industries using Rotary friction welding.
+MTI has joined many material combinations for the aerospace industry using Rotary friction welding.

-Here are some of the most popular examples:
+Here are some of the most popular applications:

 - Fan blade rotors